ilshad/pedestal-introspector/README.md

 ## Known issues

-There are CSS trubles in Firefox.
+There are CSS bugs in Firefox.
 Google Chrome is only supported currently.

 ## License